Link Search Menu Expand Document

 The overall FP cost Roulette adds to your Technique is equal to the sum of the following:

-• The highest FP cost in all your Roulette Slots (to a minimum of 0 FP); you don't pay the FP cost for any other Slots.
+• The highest FP cost in all your Roulette Slots (to a minimum of 0 FP); don't factor in the FP cost for any other Slots.

-• +1 FP for each Trait included in the Roulette Slot with the most Traits.
+• +1 FP for each pair of Trait included in the Roulette Slot with the most Traits (both positive and negative).

 If after this Roulette would have a negative FP cost, you can treat it as a negative Trait instead.